MyTotalMix

 Physician writes the prescription

-Selects the patient type (neonate/younger child or adult/older child), the ward, and a specific patient from the ward's list.
-Fills out the form (doses and ingredients) and issues the prescription.
+Picks the patient type (neonate or adult), the ward, and a patient from the ward's list.
+Fills in doses and ingredients, then submits the prescription.

 2. 02